About Conscious Sculpture

 The Practice

-The Five Tools: For educational settings, I've developed five accessible practices designed with children as the primary audience: Ocean of Love, Peace Zones, Heart Radiance, Light Architecture, and Meta Sculpture.
+The Five Tools.
+For educational settings, I have developed five accessible practices designed with children as the primary audience: Ocean of Love, Peace Zones, Heart Radiance, Light Architecture, and Meta Sculpture.
 Each serves a different purpose, from cleansing emotional residue to creating protective spaces to radiating compassion.
+In July 2025, we piloted these tools with over sixty children at St Mary’s Primary School in Moss Side during Peace Week.

 [Explore the Five Tools in detail]

-Energy Actions: Performative expressions that take Conscious Sculpture into public spaces through movement, sound, and participatory happenings, inspired by Dada's tradition of creative disruption.
+Energy Actions.
+Performative expressions that take Conscious Sculpture into public spaces through movement, sound, and participatory happenings, drawing on Dada’s tradition of creative disruption and Manchester’s culture of music and protest.

-Adaptability: The framework evolves depending on context, site, and community needs.
-What works for children in schools may take different forms in public art projects, site-specific residencies, or community engagement.
+Adaptability.
+The framework evolves depending on context, site, and community needs.
+What works for children in a school hall may take different forms in public art projects, site-specific residencies, or community engagement work.

 Current Work